Welcome to the ‘Passions of Youth’, an AHRC-funded project which celebrated the leisure passions of young men across Greater Manchester.

 Find out more about the project and the groups which participated by using the menu at the top of the page.

-Passions of Youth is supported by the Manchester Centre for Regional History at Manchester Metropolitan University and was funded by the Arts and Humanities Council (AHRC).
+Passions of Youth was supported by the Manchester Centre for Regional History at Manchester Metropolitan University and funded by the Arts and Humanities Council (AHRC).
+New ‘Passions’ projects are supported by the Manchester Centre for Youth Studies and the History Research Centre, both at Manchester Metropolitan University.

 For further information about the project contact Prof. Melanie Tebbutt, Dept. of History, Politics and Philosophy, Manchester Metropolitan University: firstname.lastname@example.org